 When To Seek Out Medical Advice

-Generally, as long as your little one is gaining weight and has plenty of wet and dirty diapers, they’re likely doing well.
+Generally, as long as your little one is gaining weight and has appropriate numbers of wet and dirty diapers, they’re likely doing well.
 If you are concerned about supply, talk to a lactation consultant or another healthcare provider like your baby’s pediatrician.
 Beyond low milk supply, these professionals can help advise you about other FAQs you might have, including latch, infant sleep, and more.

 Cluster feeding can be tiring, though, and even though you may not have a low breast milk supply, it can feel like your breasts are empty.
 Fortunately, breasts are never completely empty, so even if they feel that way, you can rest easy knowing there’s probably still breastmilk.